domenicomanna/domenicomanna.com/src/content/posts/2019-10-17-javascriptFunctionConstructors/index.md

 ---
-title: "Understanding Function Constructors in Javascript"
+title: "Understanding Constructor Functions in Javascript"
 date: "2019-10-17"
 tags: ["Javascript"]
 featuredImage: ../../featuredImages/javascriptIcon.png
 ---

-When I was first learning Javascript, one thing that confused me was function constructors.
+When I was first learning Javascript, one thing that confused me was constructor functions.
 I understood that they provided a way to create an object, but I did not quite grasp how the object was created in the first place.
 Honestly, they seemed a bit magical.
-In this article we will discuss what a function constructor is, and how it works under the hood.
+In this article we will discuss what a constructor function is, and how it works under the hood.

-## What Is A Function Constructor?
+## What Is A Constructor Function?

-A function constructor is simply a function that returns an object.
-The benefit of using a function constructor is that it allows us to create many objects that have the same properties and methods.
+A constructor function is simply a function that returns an object.
+The benefit of using a constructor function is that it allows us to create many objects that have the same properties and methods.
 We'll talk about methods in a future article though, as it is best to add methods to the function's prototype and not directly inside the function definition.

 Okay, so let's take a look at a constructor function.